Delta 8 Products

 This isn't the most popular cannabinoid in cannabis, but it's one of the four most notable of over a hundred compounds that naturally occur in the plant.
 Although Delta 8 THC is psychoactive, it is a more mild version than Delta 9 THC, which occurs in tiny concentrations.
 Its high value resides in the complex extraction, isolation, conversion, and refinement processes.

-Delta 8 THC is a complex substance to produce at high concentrations, although there are simpler methods of making Delta 8 THC.
+Delta 8 THC is a complex substance to produce at high concentrations, although there are simpler methods of making it.
 As a whole, Delta 8 is a robust cannabinoid with lots of potential.
 It is both a derivative of hemp and CBD, and if the final product contains less than 0.3% Delta 9 THC, it is entirely legal.
-You can purchase Delta 8 THC as a distillate or isolate concentrate, as well as in finished products such as capsules like our Delta 8 capsules.
+You can purchase Delta 8 as a distillate or isolate concentrate, as well as in finished Delta 8 products such as capsules like our Delta 8 capsules.

 How is Delta 8 made?

 The plant material from which hemp is extracted usually relies on the use of CO2 when extracting the desired compounds from the general plant matter, producing an oily concentrate rich in the cannabinoids and other compounds in the hemp flower.
 After that, delta 8 must be isolated from hemp plants because the substance appears in trace amounts in the plant.
 In addition to logistical challenges, delta 8 must be produced by using a large amount of plant material, compared to pure CBD, for instance.

 Increasingly, companies are taking advantage of the fact that CBD and delta 8 are isomers, which means that they share the same atoms but are arranged differently.
 CBD compounds can be atomized to convert cannabis into delta 8, which is becoming one of the most common ways to produce delta 8 products.
 It still yields a clean and legal product, while keeping manufacturing costs low.